dsasmblr/hacking-online-games/README.md

 ---- | ----
 [How to Hack Local Values in Browser-Based Games with Cheat Engine](https://www.youtube.com/watch?v=f_axmYpG1Lk) | This video teaches you how to find and change local values (which might appear as server-based values) in browser-based games.
 [Reverse-Engineering a Proprietary Game Server with Erlang](https://www.youtube.com/watch?v=DumXgoFrMdU) | This talk details advantages Erlang has over other languages for reverse engineering protocols and analyzing client files.
 A live demo showcasing some of these tools and techniques is also given.
+[DEFCON 17: Subverting the World Of Warcraft API](https://www.youtube.com/watch?v=EnmoI2dRwX4) | This talk discusses MMO hacks related to the World of Warcraft API.
+[DEFCON 18: Kartograph - Applying Reverse Engineering Techniques to Map Hacking](https://www.youtube.com/watch?v=WDNY4DMx8Jc) | Using games like Civilization IV, Age of Empires III, and Anno as targets, this talk teaches memory forensic techniques you can use to hack online games.
+Be sure to watch the accompanying [Kartograph demo video](https://www.youtube.com/watch?v=mFprkIAeKgM).
-[DEFCON 19: Hacking MMORPGs for Fun and Mostly Profit](https://www.youtube.com/watch?v=hABj_mrP-no) | This talk presents a pragmatic view of both threats and defenses in relating to hacking online games.
+[DEFCON 19: Hacking MMORPGs for Fun and Mostly Profit](https://www.youtube.com/watch?v=hABj_mrP-no) | This talk presents a pragmatic view of both threats and defenses in relation to hacking online games.
+[DEFCON 20: Fuzzing Online Games](https://www.youtube.com/watch?v=r0UQ6bpKOX0) | This talk discusses interesting techniques you can consider using to fuzz online games.

 ### Books